ranveeraggarwal/ldapChat/README.md

 #Setting up the database
 We're using postgresql, so first, install that.
 Next create a user ldapchat with password ldapchat and then create a database called ldapchat.
 You're good to go.

+Following are the steps:

+1. Create a DB user:

+        CREATE USER ldapchat PASSWORD 'ldapchat';

+2. Create a database:

+	CREATE DATABASE ldapchat OWNER ldapchat;

+3. If you created the owner and the db before and want to remove them, do

+	DELETE USER ldapchat;
+	DROP DATABASE ldapchat;